 Thanks for the information you sent out about the proposed mini roundabouts pilot project in North Perth.
-I tried to use the online form but it didn't work, so I Training of a main mean to a serie of a board of a population probability property for the art return of the aboard of the proposal.
+I tried to use the online form but it didn't work, so I

+I am very happy with the proposal.
 Living on Norfolk Street we often see drivers travelling at high speed down Norfolk Street.
 I expect they're using the street as a shortcut between main roads.